fastmover/sk_post_type_access/readme.txt

 == Description ==

-This plugin requires a separate plugin for modification of role capabilities.
+This plugin locks down front end post reading, so you'll need to go into the plugin options and modify capabilities on a post_type basis for each role.
+After enabling this plugin, all post types will be locked down.

 == Installation ==